BX-Team/docs/src/ndailyrewards/configuration/files.md

 ```

 ### Custom player head textures
 You can use custom head textures in the GUI configuration.
 This feature allows you to set custom head for items in the GUI.
-To make this feature work, you need to have original texture value from website like **minecraft-heads.com**.
-On the bottom of any head page, there will be *Minecraft-URL*.
-You need to copy the value from there and paste it in the `player-head-texture` field.
+To use this feature, you need to change `material` field.
+Plugin have some other types of custom player heads:
+- **URL** - Link to head texture
+- **UUID** - UUID of player
+- **BASE64** - Base64 texture string

 ```yaml
 gui: